MicroAlgo Ownership

 |

-Only 1.85% of MicroAlgo are currently held by insiders.
+About 19.0% of MicroAlgo are currently held by insiders.
 Unlike MicroAlgo's institutional investors, corporate insiders most likely have a limit on the maximum percentage of share ownership.
 This is done to align insiders' influence against MicroAlgo's private investors even though both sides will benefit from rising prices or experience loss when the share price declines.
 The good rule to have in mind is that the maximum share ownership percentage of the corporate insiders should not surpass 25%.
 View all of MicroAlgo's insider trades

 MicroAlgo Insider Trading Activities